2013301020135/computationalphysics_N2013301020135/Exercise-3/Homework 3.md

 ## *Abstract*
     We use Python to design the programs, which can realize the purpose of this assignment.
+    English letters are expressed in pattern composed of '#'.
+    Different letters are organized to display names and so on.
     This article deals with the ideas for these problems, the programs ,and the results.

 ---